crisprVerse/Tutorials/Design_PairedGuides/README.md

 (for PAM-out configuration), `fwd` (both gRNAs target the forward strand), and `rev` (both gRNAs target the reverse strand); see figure below for an illustration of the PAM orientations for the SpCas9 nuclease.
-The importance of the PAM orientation is application-specific, and will be discussed in the relevant sections below.
+The importance of the PAM orientation is application-specific.
+For Nanopore Cas9-targeted sequencing, PAM-in configuration is preferred.
+For double nicking with CRISPR/Cas9, PAM-out configuration is preferred.
+For applications using a dual-promoter system, no configuration is preferred.

 <img src="./figures/paired_simplified.svg" title="Different PAM orientations for Cas9 paired gRNAs" alt="Different PAM orientations for Cas9 paired gRNAs" width="75%" style="display: block; margin: auto;" />